-Freelancers fill out tax forms required by their clients, but often those clients don’t withhold any taxes from a paycheck.
+Independent contractors and self-employed business owners fill out tax forms required by their clients, but often those clients don’t withhold any taxes from a paycheck.

 How do you stay organized?

-“I use Nutcache to create and track expenses,” says Hawlk.
+“I use Nutcache accounting software to create and track expenses,” says Hawlk.
 “It’s a very simple but free accounting system.
 You can make nice, professional looking invoices and quickly see what’s paid and what’s pending.”

 Hawlk prefers to track her gross earnings, expenses, net income and retirement contributions in a more old fashion way – an Excel spreadsheet.